spryker/spryker-docs/docs/scos/dev/migration-program/migration-to-paas/paas-assessment-documents/test-coverage-is-common-e-com-flow-covered.md

 template: howto-guide-template
 ---

-Do a code review of the archived project received as part of the prerequisites and identify if the following functionalities were covered with tests:
+Do a code review of the project and identify if the following functionalities were covered with tests:
 * Product Listing page
 * Product Details page
 * Add to cart